Table of Contents

 The common type of cracks in concrete can be summarized as follows:

-The main causes of plastic shrinkage can be listed as follows:
+The main causes of plastic shrinkage cracks can be listed as follows:

-The various precautions that must be taken for preventing plastic shrinkage crack are mentioned below:
+The various precautions that must be taken to prevent plastic shrinkage cracks are mentioned below:

-1. In case harsh climatic condition exists at the site such as high wind velocity, the placement must be done at an appropriate time such as late evening or early night.
+1. If a harsh climatic condition exists at the site, such as high wind velocity or hot temperature, the placement must be done at an appropriate time, such as late evening or early night.

 2. In very hot or dry conditions, fog sprays must be used.
-Fog sprays reduce the rate of evaporation of water.
+Fog spray reduces the rate of evaporation of water.

-3. Proper workmanship, equipment and materials must be ensured at all times.
+3. Proper workmanship, equipment, and materials must be ensured.

 4. The concrete must be covered with wet burlap or polyethene sheets between finishing operations.

-The cracks that are associated with the expansion of concrete are known as expansion concrete cracks.
-These are the type of cracks that are formed as a result of the expansion of concrete, particularly at the hot climatic condition.
-Due to the extreme heat, the concrete begins to expand and it pushes away anything present on its way such as a brick.
-Since neither of it can flex, the resulting expanding force is so strong that it can cause cracking of the concrete.
+✔ Due to the extreme heat, the concrete begins to expand, and it pushes away anything present in its way, such as a brick.
+Since neither of them can flex, the resulting expanding force is so strong that it can cause cracking of the concrete.

-Some of the causes of expansion concrete cracks can be listed as follows:
+Some of the causes of the expansion of concrete cracks can be listed as follows: